sksound/COVID-Net/README.md

 COVID-Net is accessible for use on https://covid-net.anvil.app/.

-Note: The website will NOT work unless I have the backend Jupyter Notebook running on my computer.
+Note: The website will NOT work unless I have the backend Jupyter Notebook running.
 Please contact me if you would like to use the model.